kopia/kopia-test-builds/README.md

 # Kopia Test Builds

-Test builds for Kopia, may not be stable, use at your own risks.
+Test builds for Kopia, may not be stable, use at your own risk.